 First he walked me over to the guest house which was nestled in a small street not far from where we had met.
 Saeed really knew his way around, it must have been his neighborhood.

 After having made our way up all the stairs, we were greeted by a smiling receptionist.
 The two of them obviously knew each other.
-And I tell you, it was reassuring to see some westerners around.
+And I tell you, it was reassuring to see some Westerners around.

 I checked into the dorm.
 As I looked out the window, I saw thick layers of gray dust and rubbish on the outside of the buildings.